Arto Annila, Dr., Prof.

 Esitelmiä (Talks in Finnish)

-Science by submerging to specialties supplies us with detailed information whereas by recognizing universalities it provides us with thorough comprehension.
-Indeed, as our delusions of uniqueness have narrowed, our worldview has widened toward entirety.
-Whatever fallacies still remain will vanish in examinations by the natural principle of least time.
-As apparent from papers below many phenomena, puzzles and paradoxes can be comprehended by this supreme law of nature.
+Science by submerging in specialties supplies us with detailed information and by unravelling universalities it endows us with insight and thorough understanding.
+Indeed, when our delusions of uniqueness have narrowed, our worldview has widened toward the entirety.

 Sharma V, Annila A. Natural process – Natural selection.
 Biophys.
 Chem.
 2007 127, 123–128. (pdf) doi:10.1016/j.bpc.2007.01.005

-The principle of increasing entropy as an equation of motion is derived from statistical physics of open systems.
+Evolution is given by the principle of increasing entropy as an equation of motion derived from statistical physics of open systems.

 Grönholm T, Annila A. Natural distribution.
 Math.
 Biosci.
 2007 210, 659–667. (pdf) doi:10.1016/j.mbs.2007.07.004